 Global Medical Insurance for Expats in the USA

 Traveling abroad is exciting.
 Living abroad, especially in the USA, is a whole different level of adventure.
-An expatriate, also called an expat, is a person who has left their home country to live somewhere else.
+An expatriate also called an expat, is a person who has left their home country to live somewhere else.
 The transition to a new country comes with challenges.
 One of those challenges is securing adequate international health insurance to cover you in the United States as well as your home country and other countries you may travel to.

-Health Coverage for Expats in the USA
+Health Coverage for Expatriates in the USA

 If you are relocating the United States, it is important to know that the US does not require all expatriates (or US citizens) to have medical coverage.
-However the risk of being in the US without medical coverage is massive hospital bills or even no access to medical care.
+However, the risk of being in the US without medical coverage is massive hospital bills or even no access to medical care.
 There are newer requirements for certain expats on select visa types that may require you to have health coverage.

 Expat Medical Care in the USA

 The quality of medical care available in the United States is generally of a high standard.
 In the United States, health care is provided by private hospitals and clinics.
 This requires citizens to have private medical insurance.
 Often, an employer provides insurance that covers the employee and their immediate family.
 Increasingly, due to rising costs, employees are required to help cover the cost of that medical insurance.

 If an employer does not provide health coverage or the coverage is inadequate, most individuals purchase international medical insurance themselves.

 A federal Medicare program is available for retirees.
 There is also Medicaid, which is a federal medical aid program for the poor.